 My journey with Grenache began with Beckman Vineyard in 1998 and we made a Grenache, Mourvedre and syrah blend that we called Vin du Soleil—wine of the sun.
 These were interesting wines and many of them drink well today.
 But in 2003 I decided to focus more on grenache itself and started producing a wine labeled simple “Grenache”.
-Frankly, neither the Vin du Soleil nor the Grenache got the attention we thought they deserved, but we liked them.
+Frankly, neither the Vin du Soliel or the grenache were received with great enthusiasm by the critics, but we liked them.

 And then in 2010 we started purchasing Grenache from John Sebastiano Vineyard, a new cool spot with close planted vines on steep hillsides near Santa Rita Hills in northern Santa Barbara County.
 This vineyard was a real revelation, we no longer had to search for an ethereal Grenache-ness, the fruit was so intense here it clobbered us on the head!
 Unlike other vineyards the fruit from Sebastiano bursts with freshness and acidity.
 And because it is planted in such a cool and windy spot the grenache doesn’t ripen until November, and that extra time on the vine gives us fruit with extraordinary color, aromatics and spice.